-Contested or uncontested
+Contested or uncontested divorce

-For example, Brenna Loyd, a partner with Johnson, Loyd & Schmitz in Fort Worth, Texas, typically charges $1,500-$2,000 for uncontested divorces.
-This fee, payable in installments, usually covers everything needed to complete the divorce, but Loyd lets clients know if unexpected issues arise that require more of her or an associate's time beyond what is covered by the retainer.
+For example, Brenna Loyd, a partner with Johnson, Loyd & Schmitz in Fort Worth, Texas, typically charges $1,500-$2,000, on average, for uncontested divorces.
+This fee, payable in installments, usually covers everything needed to complete the divorce, but Loyd lets clients know if unexpected issues arise that require more of her or an associate's time than is covered by the retainer.
 Nicholas Gottwald, an attorney at the family law firm Nelson, Taylor and Associates in Salt Lake City, Utah, charges $800 for an uncontested divorce, provided that it's truly uncontested and there are no issues that need to be worked through.

 Hourly rate versus retainer

 Most lawyers charge a flat fee or require a retainer for helping with a divorce, but it's helpful to know the attorney's hourly rate to better understand what charges will be if the bill ultimately exceeds the initial retainer.
-A retainer should (but may not always) cover most of the filing fees and the attorney's time to meet in person, correspond by phone or email, and appear at any necessary court hearings or other in-person proceedings.
+A retainer should (but may not always) cover most of the filing fees, court fees and the attorney's time to meet in person, correspond by phone or email, and appear at any necessary court hearings or other in-person proceedings.

 Divorces typically require filing fees as well, which vary by state, ranging from $70 in Wyoming to $350 in Connecticut.
 Filing fees are usually included in the lawyer's initial retainer, which covers his or her time to file the paperwork and set up the temporary order hearing.
-The order hearing in straightforward cases creates a "template" for the final divorce agreement by laying out the framework for how assets will be divided, a child custody schedule, alimony and child support, if applicable.
+The order hearing in straightforward cases creates a template for the final divorce agreement by laying out the framework for how assets will be divided, a child custody schedule, alimony and child support, if applicable.

 Ideally, couples should determine their own child custody schedule; however, that's not always possible.
-Attorney’s charge more to help work out custody details than if there are no children (or if the kids are grown) because of the time required to help couples reach an agreement.
+Attorneys generally charge more for a divorce in which they help work out custody details than for one where the couple has no children or whose children are grown, because of the time required to help couples reach an agreement.
 Typically, the more time the children are living with one parent, the less that parent pays in child support.

 Child custody evaluation

-Mediation is a dispute resolution approach with the goal to help the parties come to an agreement without going to trial.
+Mediation is a dispute resolution approach intended to help the parties come to an agreement without going to trial.
 A professional mediator, attorney-mediator, or former commissioner or judge acts as a third party whose focus is helping both parties settle on an agreement.
 Some courts offer mediation services at sliding-scale fees or for free to couples who can't afford mediation or when mediation is ordered by the court.
-For other couples, mediation typically costs $100-$300 per hour.
+For other couples, mediation typically costs an average of $100-$300 per hour.